-The school will hold an annual meeting at a time convenient to parents during the first month of school to inform them of the school's participation in NCLB, Title I programs and to explain the Title I requirements and their right to be involved in the Title I programs.
-The school will also offer a number of additional parental involvement meetings, including school PAC meetings, at different times and will invite all parents of children participating in the NCLB, Title I program to these meetings, and encourage them to attend.
+The school will hold an annual meeting at a time convenient to parents and families during the first month of school to inform them of the school's participation in ESSA, Title I programs and to explain the Title I requirements and their right to be involved in the Title I programs.
+The school will also offer a number of additional parental and family engagement meetings, including school PAC meetings, at different times and will invite all parents and key family members of children participating in the ESSA, Title I program to these meetings, and encourage them to attend.
 Please describe how this will be accomplished.
 Please list the projected date of your Title I Annual Meeting and your Title I PAC Organizational Meeting

-The annual meeting will be held on September 17, 2016 and advertised at orientation.
-The elections will be held on September 17, 2016.
-The principal will work with current PAC members to identify dates and communicate them in September 2016.
+The annual meeting will be held on the third Saturday of September and advertised at orientation, through all-calls, the flyer, and email.
+The elections will be held during the same meeting.
+The principal will work with current PAC members to identify dates and communicate them by September 30.
 The officers will follow up with the communication regarding PAC after the elections.
 At minimum, dates will be published in the main office, on the school website, in parent newsletters, and via all-call system.